-Product: Provide a forum for processing personnel to discuss problems and
+Product: Provide a forum for processing personnel to discuss problems and and NOAA Fisheries continue to request attending this workshop.

-Schedule: The meeting will be scheduled for early to mid-2014.
+Schedule: The meeting will be scheduled for early to mid-2015 if the states

 Task B8: Develop Methods for Validating Recreational Discards Data (Goal 2, recreational catch in the Gulf of Mexico.